oracle-samples/oltrain/content/posts/ocne/post-13/index.md

 ---
-title: "Use OCI Cloud Controller Manager on Oracle Cloud Native Environment"
+title: "Use OCI Cloud Controller Manager"
 date: 2022-08-26
 draft: false
 summary: "This tutorial shows how to deploy the Oracle Cloud Infrastructure Cloud Controller Manager module (OCI-CCM module) within Oracle Cloud Native Environment to handle requests for an external LoadBalancer Service type.
 The Oracle Cloud Infrastructure Cloud Controller Manager module uses the open source [oci-cloud-controller-manager](https://github.com/oracle/oci-cloud-controller-manager) project, which is a Kubernetes Cloud Controller Manager implementation (or out-of-tree cloud-provider) for Oracle Cloud Infrastructure (OCI)."